jpmorganchase/jpmc-qcware-deephedging/README.md

-# jpmc-qcware-deephedging
-JPMC &amp; QCWare Quantum Deep Hedging
+# FLARE - JPMC & QCWare Deep Hedging

+A collaborative research project with source code to be releaseda s an archived repo on paper publication.

+Open Source @ JPMorgan Chase 2022